Workplace Chemical Hazards & Occupational Renal Disease

 How Is the Kidney Affected By Chemicals in The Workplace?

 Your kidneys are vital organs that filter 180 litres of blood every 24 hours.
 Chemicals and toxins also get filtered through our kidneys.
-Exposure to chemical substances can cause adverse effects on the kidney, ureter, or bladder (Kidney Toxicity).
+Exposure to harmful chemical substances can cause adverse effects on the kidney, ureter, or bladder (Kidney Toxicity).
 The kidney is vulnerable because of its role in filtering the blood.
 Some chemicals and heavy metals cause severe injury to the kidney, while others produce chronic changes that can lead to kidney failure and cancer.

 In the workplace, the most common route of exposure to occupational renal disease is by inhalation (breathing a substance into the lungs), skin absorption, and swallowing.